AndyYuen/plannerDemo/readme.md

-# RED HAT DECISION MANAGER 7 - A OPTAPLANNER DEMO PROJECT
+# RED HAT DECISION MANAGER 7 - AN OPTAPLANNER DEMO PROJECT

 ## USE CASE